 Semyon Bychkov, Chief Conductor & Music Director

-The 122 year-old Czech Philharmonic gave its first concert – an all Dvořák programme which included the world première of his Biblical Songs, Nos.
-1-5 conducted by the composer himself - in the famed Rudolfinum Hall on 4 January 1896.
-Acknowledged for its definitive interpretations of Czech composers, whose music the Czech Philharmonic has championed since its formation, the Orchestra is also recognised for the special relationship it has to the music of Brahms and Tchaikovsky - friends of Dvořák - and to Mahler, who gave the world première of his Symphony No. 7 with the Orchestra in 1908.
+The 124 year-old Czech Philharmonic gave its first concert – an all Dvořák programme conducted by the composer himself - in the famed Rudolfinum Hall on 4 January 1896.
+Acknowledged for its definitive interpretations of Czech composers, the Orchestra is also recognised for the special relationship it has to the music of Brahms, Tchaikovsky and Mahler, who conducted the world première of his Symphony No. 7 with the Orchestra in 1908.

 The Czech Philharmonic’s extraordinary and proud history reflects both its location at the very heart of Europe and the Czech Republic’s turbulent political history, for which Smetana’s Má vlast (My Homeland) has become a potent symbol.
-The Orchestra gave its first full rendition of Má vlast in a brewery in Smíchov in 1901; in 1925 under Chief Conductor Václav Talich, Má vlast was the Orchestra’s first live broadcast and, five years later, the first work that the Orchestra committed to disc.
-During the Nazi occupation, when Goebbels demanded that the Orchestra perform in Berlin and Dresden, Talich programmed Má vlast as an act of defiance; while in 1945 Rafael Kubelík conducted the work as a ‘concert of thanks’ for the newly liberated Czechoslovakia.
-Forty five years later, Má vlast was Kubelík’s choice to mark Czechoslovakia’s first free elections and, this year, Decca Classics released Jiří Bělohlávek’s recording of Má vlast made at the time of the 2014 Prague Spring Festival to mark the 100th anniversary of Czechoslovak independence.
+In 1945, Chief Conductor Rafael Kubelík conducted the work as a ‘concert of thanks’ for the newly liberated Czechoslovakia and 45 years later, Má vlast was Kubelík’s choice to mark Czechoslovakia’s first free elections.
+For the opening subscription concert of the 2019/20 season, Chief Conductor and Music Director Semyon Bychkov will conduct Má vlast with the Czech Philharmonic for the first time.